PabloBona/PabloBona/README.md

 Hello!
 I'm Pablo Bonasera, a Full Stack Developer with a strong passion for learning and attention to detail.
 I'm anentrepreneur at heart, always seeking to generate improvements based on the circumstances.
 I would love to be part of yourteam!

 👯 I’m currently learning ...
 I have been working as a Mentor at Microverse, where I code daily with developers from around the world.
 This experience has helped me develop strong skills in communication and teamwork.
 In June 2021, I began my coding journey by taking courses and have since made significant progress through dedication, overcoming challenges, and continually striving for self-improvement.
-After completing my Full Stack certification at Academlo Bootcamp, I start in Microverse.
+After completing my Full Stack certification at Academlo Bootcamp, I started in Microverse.

 <hr style="margin: 2rem 0;" />
 <div style="display: flex; align-items: flex-end;">